Aris Thessaloniki Volleyball Club: History

 Aris was the first team to end Olympiacos and Panathinaikos domination of the sport, conquering the Greek Championship in 1997.
 Aris' roster, that period, was the strongest the club ever had, as it included top scorers Ganev, Konstantinov and some of the most capable Greek players then available: Alexandropoulos, Papakosmas, Melkas, Mitroudis, Chatziantoniou etc.

-The club has to demonstrate a very decent and respectful presence in the Greek Cup as well, having reached the final five times.
+The club has to demonstrate a decent presence in the Greek Cup as well, having reached the final five times.
 The fact that they had to play all the finals against the season's champions (Olympiacos 4 times and Iraklis 1 time), prevented Aris from winning even one of them.
 However, they won the Super Cup in 1997.
-The following season they participated in the Champions League, with a remarkable presence and especially an unforgettable 3-0 road win against European champion Modena.
+The following season they participated in the Champions League, with a remarkable presence and especially a 3-0 road win against European champion Modena.

 On 9 February 2002, Aris Thessaloniki set a record for one of the longest sets played in men's volleyball worldwide, when it played against A.E.
 Nikaia for 44 minutes and 42 seconds.